Hudson Highlands Fjord Trail

 Spearheading a multi-partner effort to create a new linear park along one of the most dramatic and scenic stretches of the Hudson River.

-To carry out trail’s planning and overall design, the partners have chosen SCAPE, a landscape architecture firm that has earned an international reputation for connecting people to the land in creative and inspiring ways while improving the environment’s ecological functions and biodiversity.
-Gray Organschi Architecture, recognized for creating structures that interact with light and the landscape, will design bridges and build amenities within the park.
-In 2020, we successfully purchased 12 acres of land and acquired two separate trail easements critical for the successful completion of the trail.
-For more information on this exciting project please visit hhft.org.
+To implement planning and design for the Fjord Trail, Hudson Highlands Fjord Trail, Inc. (HHFT) has chosen SCAPE to serve as design lead.
+SCAPE is a landscape architecture firm that has earned an international reputation for connecting people to the land in creative and inspiring ways while improving the environment’s ecological functions and biodiversity.
+Gray Organschi Architecture, recognized for creating structures made with wood and natural materials fitting harmoniously into the landscape, have designed the Breakneck Bridge and other amenities within the park.